newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cannabis-bank-account.md

 ---
 A business bank account separates your business finances from your personal expenses.
 This helps you keep accurate and organized accounting records for tax purposes and business operations.

-Some banks may request other documentation in addition to what is listed below.
-Compare and confirm document requirements, services, and fees.
+B﻿ecause cannabis is not legal at the federal level, FDIC-insured banks are not able to open accounts for cannabis businesses.
+Confirm the bank is able to service cannabis businesses, their document requirements, services, and fees.

-**Note:** FDIC insured banks are not able to open accounts for cannabis businesses
+**Note:** Private financing is not the same as a business bank account.

 - - -